ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 ## Cloud Foundry Manifest files
 {: #deliverypipeline_manifest}

-Manifest files, which are named `manifest.yml` and stored in a project's root directory, control how your project is deployed to {{site.data.keyword.Bluemix_notm}}.
-For information about creating manifest files for a project, see the [{{site.data.keyword.Bluemix_notm}} documentation about application manifests](/docs/cloud-foundry?topic=cloud-foundry-deploy_apps#appmanifest).
-To integrate with {{site.data.keyword.Bluemix_notm}}, your project must have a manifest file in its root directory.
+Manifest files, which are named `manifest.yml` and stored in a project's root directory, control how your project is deployed to {{site.data.keyword.cloud_notm}}.
+For information about creating manifest files for a project, see the [{{site.data.keyword.cloud_notm}} documentation about application manifests](/docs/cloud-foundry?topic=cloud-foundry-deploy_apps#appmanifest).
+To integrate with {{site.data.keyword.cloud_notm}}, your project must have a manifest file in its root directory.
 However, you are not required to deploy based on the information in the file.

 In the pipeline, you can specify everything that a manifest file can do by using `cf push` command arguments.
 The `cf push` command arguments are helpful in projects that have multiple deployment targets.
 If multiple deploy jobs all try to use the route that is specified in the project manifest file, a conflict occurs.